nus-cs2113-AY2122S1/tp/docs/team/datn02.md

   6. `DeleteCommand` class
      - **What it does**: this class is responsible for removing ingredients from the database based on the ingredient group number and ingredient number.
      - **Justification**: deleting by their numbers in lists and groups provides a faster way to operate this command.
-     - **Further details**: previously, this command is operated by supplying the ingredient name and expiry date instead of ingredient numbers in the list.
-This involved checking of the ingredient name, and then checking the matching expiry date in each individual ingredient groups.
-This method was lengthy and error-prone, and since the ingredients are already sorted accordingly to their name and expiry, the current method of this command is carried out.
   7. Others
-     - Participated in early stages of `AlertExpiringSoon` command, which later completed by @mudkip8.
+     - Participated in early stages of `AlertExpiringSoon` command, which later completed by [@mudkip8](https://github.com/mudkip8).
      - Added sorting methods in the `IngredientGroup` class.
      - Added `add()` and `deleteIngredientFromGroup()` methods in `IngredientList` class for adding and removing ingredients.
      - Debugged and fixed `SubtractCommand` and `UpdateCommand` with their respecting methods `subtractIngredientFromGroup()` and `update()` in `IngredientList` class.